sjmikler/slicemap/README.md

 ### Include `start` | `end`

-The default value is `include="start"`.
-But you can include the end of each slice instead.
+The default value is `include="start"`, but you can choose to include the end of slices instead.

 ```
 from slicemap import SliceMap